PrarabdhJoshi/ssl-cert/readme.md

 ## Installation

-> Caution: Update WEBHOOK_URL in .env to receive activation/deactivation notifications.
+> Caution: </br>Update WEBHOOK_URL in .env to receive activation/deactivation notifications. </br></br>
+> Port 9008 is assumed to be available.
+If its not, update it in the app.ts file.

 Pre-requisites: [Node.js](https://nodejs.org/) v12+, docker >=20.10.0, npm >= 6.14.8